-California Department of Public Health (CDPH) Survey of COVID-19 testing in SNFs: This is a weekly electronic self-report survey of all SNFs in California.
+California Department of Public Health (CDPH) Weekly Survey of COVID-19 SNFs: This is a weekly electronic self-report survey of all SNFs in California.
 Dashboard data from this survey include: 1) SNF names, addresses, contact information, license numbers, and numbers of licensed beds, 2) average weekly numbers of SNF staff and residents, 3) weekly numbers of COVID-19 tests performed among SNF staff and residents, and 4) numbers of positive staff and resident results received during the survey week, and 5) COVID-19 vaccination coverage among staff and residents.

-Centers for Medicare and Medicaid Services (CMS) COVID-19 survey of SNFs collected via the National Healthcare Safety Network (NHSN): This is a daily electronic self-report survey of all SNFs in the US.
+CDPH Daily 1-2-3 COVID-19 survey in SNFs: This is a daily electronic self-report survey of all SNFs in the California.
 Dashboard data from this survey include: 1) cumulative COVID-19 cases among SNF staff and residents since January 2020, 2) new COVID-19 deaths among SNF residents and staff during the reporting week, 3) cumulative COVID-19 deaths among SNF staff and residents since January 2020, 4) SNF staffing shortages during reporting week, and 5) shortages of personal protective equipment (PPE) during reporting week.

 SNF Testing Requirements: